REZ3LIET/KUKA-ROS2/README.md

 ## Acknowledgements
-- The URDF model for the KUKA robot was borrowed from [kuka_robot_descriptions](https://github.com/kroshu/kuka_robot_descriptions).
+- The URDF model for the KUKA robot was taken from [kuka_robot_descriptions](https://github.com/kroshu/kuka_robot_descriptions).
 Specifically, it is located in `kuka_robot_descriptions/kuka_iontec_support/urdf/`.
-Thank you to the original authors for providing this valuable resource.
+- The descriptions of Robotiq grippers were taken from [PickNikRobotics' Github](https://github.com/PickNikRobotics/ros2_robotiq_gripper/tree/main)
 - [ROS 2](https://index.ros.org/doc/ros2/)
 - [Gazebo](https://gazebosim.org/docs/latest/getstarted/)
 - [MoveIt 2](https://moveit.picknik.ai/humble/index.html)

+Thank you to the original authors for providing these valuable resources.